BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 5.9 =
+* Gutenberg block now has all possible options in the sidebar, which are in synchronized to Customizer options
+* Customizer has better UI, even though it doesn't have all the options from the Customizer
+* An update to the html output from the BibleGet server requests required an update to the plugin handling logic of the html structure
+* Better handling both from the BibleGet endpoint and from the plugin for rendering of Bible book names in WP interface language when using non catholic versions with different book numbering

 = 5.8 =
 * once a traditional shortcode is transformed into a block shortcode, allow transforming the block shortcode into a 'Bible quote' block